PritK99/MazeBlaze/documentation/Readme.md

 Here we assume that start is a source vertex, and distance to all the other vertices is infinity.
 Initially, we do not know the distances.

+<a href = "https://www.youtube.com/watch?v=XB4MIexjvY0">Click here</a> for detailed explaination of Dijksra's algorithm.

 <a href = "https://github.com/Vishnuparammal/maze_runner">Click here</a> for reference to pseudo-code and implementation of Dijkstra's Algorithm.

 ## <b><u>FloodFill Algorithm </b></u>